Oblong/greenhouse-samples/README.md

 =================
 Each sample includes an Xcode project file, which Mac users with Xcode installed can just double-click.
 Separately, each sample has a vanilla Makefile as well, for command line usage.

+For runnable samples that focus on using specific features of the Greenhouse API, see the [Greenhouse API reference](http://greenhouse.oblong.com/reference.html).

 **helloworld**

   - Just about the simplest thing that can possibly work.